 Figure 2: Intestinal integrity as measured by the passage of a marker.
 Salmonella infection resulted in increased passage of a marker from the intestine to blood on days 4 and 8 following bacterial challenge, indicating impaired mucosal integrity.
 Compared to the Salmonella-infected control, Varium effectively mitigated increased intestinal permeability on days 4 and 8 (P < 0.05 vs. infected control).
 Different letters indicate significant differences (P < 0.05) between groups within day.

 The reduction in AGP use has triggered an increase in the occurrence of necrotic enteritis in poultry flocks.
 Necrotic enteritis is caused by Clostridium perfringens and can cause significant production losses.
 In the trials conducted in Pakistan and Vietnam, the intestinal lesion score was not different between the Varium and antibiotic-fed groups, indicating that Varium was able to reduce the occurrence of necrotic enteritis to the same extent as the AGP.

 Figure 3: Necrotic enteritis lesion score (Day 35) was numerically lower in broilers fed Varium versus broilers fed AGPs.

 Varium: Feed Efficiency for Poultry

 These trials demonstrated that replacing AGPs in broiler diets with Varium can maintain the immune response and intestinal integrity observed with AGP use and can also potentially improve them.
 Varium also helped restore the immune response in pathogen-challenged broilers.
 The direct benefits of the immunity and intestinal integrity results in the field trials was confirmed with growth performance being similar or better than broilers fed AGP.
-For more information on how Varium improves productivity visit, amlan.com/varium.
+For more information on how Varium improves productivity visit, amlan.com/product/varium.